 Camille.
-H. Shafer moved with her husband Dave Shafer to Bluff, next to Hot springs NC in 1972.
-Born in France she studied at the Ecole des Beaux Arts in Paris, taught arts in Quebec and was an occupational therapist at Toledo Hospital.
-She considers Madison County her adoptive Appalachian country and culture.
-She is a builder and a visual artist with a portfolio of extraordinary quilts.
+H. Shafer Is a founder of Azule and has been a Board member since 1994.
+Camille moved with her husband Dave Shafer to Bluff, a rural community next to Hot Springs NC in 1972.
+Born in France, she studied at the Ecole des Beaux Arts in Paris, taught arts in Quebec and was an occupational therapist at Toledo Hospital.
+She considers Madison County her adoptive land, as she resonates deeply with Appalachian country and culture.
+She is a builder and a visual artist with a portfolio of extraordinary quilts and designed the architectural marvel known as Azule.
 She cares and strives for inclusion (disability, class, race, gender, age, religion).
-Board member since 1994

 Lynda Wheelock has lived and worked in Spring Creek NC for over 28 years.
 She retired in 2006 from Headstart, after teaching for 21 years.
 She now pursues full time her old passion for drawing and painting.
 As a friend of Camille Shafer and the wife of Doug Wheelock, the steadiest carpenter and builder of Azule, she has watched the progress of the site for over two decades.
 Board member since 2007.

 Barbara Moloney Board member Barbara Moloney is a long-time educator and friend of Azule.
 She has initiated a popular Azule program to visit and teach local developmentally challenged adults at the Madison County Group home.
 She cares deeply about the health and well - being of Madison County students, residents, and has organized to help support the wellbeing of undocumented immigrants.
 She brings great organizing experience, local knowledge, and the successful completion of many community initiatives to the table.